patcarrasco/eventapp/README.md

 $ cd eventapp/backend
 $ bundle install
 ```
-In rails, open the credentials editor and add your firebase key as well as the ticketmaster api key:
+In rails, open the credentials editor and add your firebase key as well as your ticketmaster api key:
 ```
 firebase:
     key:{